 We’ve found that most pets tend to recover from soft tissue operations such as abdominal surgeries or spaying/neutering (though a spay is more invasive than neutering) more quickly than procedures involving ligaments, bones, or joints.
 Many soft tissue surgeries usually heal about 80% after 2 to 3 weeks.
 We typically expect complete healing to occur within 6 weeks.

 These are general guidelines.
 Your pet may take longer to recover if the surgery was on bones or ligaments.
 While 90% recovery will usually occur between the 8 to 12-week timeframe, it may take as long as 6 months for complete recovery from major surgery.
 During this time, they should be strictly confined to allow the bone to properly heal (more about that below).

 Here are a few essential tips to remember to help keep your pet comfortable and calm as they recover at home:

 Effects of General Anesthetic

 Your vet probably used general anesthetic to keep your pet unconscious and prevent them from experiencing any pain during the surgery.
-After the procedure is complete, effects of anesthesia may take some time to wear off.
+After the procedure is complete, the effects of anesthesia may take some time to wear off.

-You may notice these effects in your pet, including sleepiness, shakiness on their feet and lack of appetite.
+You may notice these effects in your pet, including sleepiness, shakiness on their feet, and lack of appetite.
 These are normal and should disappear quickly with some rest.

 Feeding Your Pet After Surgery